Minds/minds/README.md

 =====
 Minds is an open-source, encrypted and reward-based social networking platform. https://minds.com

+## Docs
+Full documentation can be found at [https://developers.minds.com/](https://developers.minds.com/)

 ## Repositories

 Minds is split into multiple repositories: